 - Child Dental Care

 - Emergency Dental Services – emergencies include dental pain and facial swelling (limited appointments are available and are made for the following day)

 Our service is available to people living in the cities of Whittlesea and Hume, and extends to include residents in the surrounding areas.

 Clients using the Adult Dental Program or Emergency Services must be aged 18 years or over, and have a valid Pension Card or Health Care Card.
 A waiting list applies for the Adult Dental Program.

-Our Youth Dental Program can be accessed by secondary school children (7-12 years) who have a Concession Card or are dependents of a Concession Card Holder.
+Our Youth Dental Program can be accessed by secondary school children (Years 7-12) who have a Concession Card or are dependants of a Concession Card Holder.

 Our School Dental Program is available to all primary school children, from Prep to Year 6.